mdykman/magickman/README.md

 Under the default configuration, all newly created files are put in public/.

-### formats

-Formats are specified in config/initializers/magickman.rb which should be created with the generator at instllation.
-They may be edited to provide a variety of custom formats according to your needs.

-#### defaults formats
-    :thumb =>  '-resize 100x100\>',
-    :small =>  '-resize 400x400\>',
-    :medium => '-resize 600x600\>',
-    :large =>  '-resize 800x800\>'

-Formats are divided into 2 classes:  format string which begin with '-' are evaluated as option string to be passed to the imagemagick 'convert' program.
-This is a powerful program which serves a wide variety of cases in a single command.

- $ convert $formatstring $sourceimg $targetimg

-For a format string :large =>"-resize 800x800\>", requesting image 'foo.large.jpg', the command will be

-  $ convert -resize 800x800\> assets/images/foo.jpg public/foo.large.jpg

-assuming that foo.jpg has been located in assets/images/

-When the format string does not begin with '-', it is assumed to be a custom command.
-For a format string :watermark =>"/usr/local/bin/watermark.rb"

- $ /usr/local/bin/watermark.rb assets/images/foo.jpg public/foo.large.jpg

-#### custom scripts
-Custom scripts can be in any language.
-They should take input and output files from the command line arguments, and exit with 0 upon success for maximum compatability.
-It is expected that the output image has been created or at least exists before a custom script signals successful termination.

 ### not-found handling
   magickman allows a custom not-found image on a per-type basis, via config[:notfoundtypes].
   It is assumed that files specified here have been pre-formatted according to their format